& Macular Degeneration

 Preserving Vision Before It's Too Late

-Gregory R. Jackson, PhD, Associate Professor of Ophthalmology at Penn State College of Medicine, discusses the promise of the AdaptDx as a test for age-related macular degeneration (AMD), a disorder that affects millions of people, and often goes undiagnosed for years.
+Gregory R. Jackson, PhD, Chief Scientific Officer, MacuLogix, discusses the promise of the AdaptDx as a test for impaired dark adaptation that occurs in patients with macular degeneration, a disorder that affects millions of people, and often goes undiagnosed for years.